Thaikyoghoul/PowerOfOne/README.md

 4/01/2022

-To run the program, download jdk-12 and open the Jar application.
+To run the program, download jdk-12(required) and open the Jar application.

+For testing, we used a Windows 10 x64 bit operating system.
+Thus, this is a requirement to run the program.

 Use WSAD to control your character